🛡️ Our History

 By late 2021, Dr. Manning formally initiated the process to launch a new CAP unit.
 He had already founded Friends of Buffalo Creek, Inc. (FOBC) to serve as the nonprofit sponsor and launched Path Carver Transportation, LLC to provide transportation for cadets.
 With these supports in place, he worked closely with Maj Ralph Bailey, WNY Group Commander and Col John Jones, New York Wing Commander to bring the unit to life.

 In 2025, when Buffalo Creek Academy closed its doors, the squadron faced a choice—dissolve or evolve.
 Under Dr. Manning’s leadership, (and with the support of CAP leadership including Maj Brian Wells, WNY Group Commander and Col William Martin, New York Wing Commander), the unit was rechartered as a traditional, community-based squadron under the name Buffalo Creek Cadet Squadron (NER-NY-614).
-The word “Academy” was removed to reflect its growing reach beyond a single school.
+The word “Academy” was removed to reflect its growing reach beyond serving a single school.

 Despite the transition, the mission never wavered.
 FOBC and Path Carver remained steadfast in their support, ensuring cadets had continued access to equipment, transportation, and enrichment.
 Rather than slow down, the transition became a launchpad—allowing the squadron to grow stronger, reach farther, and serve even more youth across Buffalo.